KaoriIzutani/KaoriIzutani.github.io/README.md

 * [Contact](#contact)

 ## General info
-Add more general information about project.
-What the purpose of the project is?
-Motivation?
+The purpose of the project is to learn the C# backend language and use it in a real life scenario.

 ## Screenshots
 ![Example screenshot](./img/screenshot.png)